 How to Get Rid of Wisdom Tooth Pain

 The foremost step, if you believe you may be having wisdom tooth pain, is to schedule an appointment with a dentist.
 After taking required X-rays, the dentist will be able to evaluate the area and diagnose whether or not you are suffering from an actual wisdom tooth pain.
-For temporary wisdom tooth pain relief, the following home remedies can be helpful to you:
+For temporary wisdom tooth pain relief, the following home remedies can be helpful in curing wisdom tooth pain:

 Clove Oil Clove oil has eugenol, a natural desensitizing agent.
 Apply clove oil near to the affected area by taking some drops on a cotton ball.
 It will help you get some relief.